catalyst-cooperative/open-energy-data-for-all/episodes/accessing-remote-data.md

 Prep checklist:

-- [ ] make a sticky note that includes the research question used for EIA API exploration
+- [ ] make a sticky note that includes the research question: "What was the net electricity generation from natural gas, plant-by-plant, in Colorado from 2020-2023?"
 - [ ] pull up the [PUDL viewer with the right table already in search](https://viewer.catalyst.coop/search?q=eia923%20monthly%20generation%20fuel)

 ::::